By Andrew Pettegree and Forrest Strickland |

 This may have been routine work, but it was executed with some care.
 The printers were well aware that their work presented the public face of the university, and they employed considerable typographical skill and their best paper.
 Nowhere is this more apparent than in a splendid broadsheet published in 1614, announcing the establishment of the new university.
 We know that this was printed in an edition of 700 copies, for which the newly appointed university printer was paid the substantial sum of 65 gulden.
 For this he was expected to produce a work of some splendour, and he certainly delivered, in both typographical and rhetorical terms.

-“The bread and butter of the trade, the work that kept the presses turning, was commissions from institutional customers.”
+“The bread and butter of the trade, the work that kept the presses turning, were commissions from institutional customers.”

 The placard begins by reflecting on how many great public leaders are distinguished by their patronage of the world of letters, none more so than Alphonso King of Spain, Aragon, Sicily, Sardinia, and Naples.
 He would ‘rather lose his kingdoms, of which he had all too little, than that he should be ignorant of books.’
 An unlearned ruler, the placard avers, is like a donkey with a crown.
 Recipients of the announcement of the foundation of a Calvinist university might have raised a quizzical eyebrow at this paean of praise to the Catholic founder of the Academy at Naples, but the author moves swiftly on.
 The new university will offer a broad curriculum.
 The three higher faculties, theology, jurisprudence, and medicine will be taught as a matter of course, but also logic, ethics, physics, history, mathematics, Greek and Hebrew.
 This is an ambitious agenda, and to fulfill this remit, the university will reward professors ‘celebrated for their knowledge’, with liberal stipends.
 Students and teachers alike will receive local privileges, which in the Netherlands include freedom from the excise duty on beer and wine.
 This generosity was underwritten from the income of confiscated monasteries.